abhinandanpro9/Windows-Screen-On-time/README.md

 # Windows-Screen-On-time
-The app shows the current active screen usage.
+The app shows the current active screen usage for any windows OS

 Features:
 * Shows current active screen on time.